 Catalyst: Start your year off WiSE

 The Catalyst program gives first-year freshwomen the opportunity to move into their residence hall early, network with faculty, meet peers and participate in team building activities.
 Participating students move in to their residence hall on Wednesday, August 23, 2017.
 Students who sign up are required to participate in a WiSE full day orientation program on Thursday, August 24, 2017.
+A schedule can be viewed below.

 “WiSE and Shine” Breakfast Meetups